nf-core/differentialabundance/docs/usage.md

 The pipeline supports two modes of operation, each with well-defined parameter precedence rules:

+> [!NOTE]
+> The `study_type` parameter describes the input data format category only (for example matrix input, Affymetrix CEL archives, MaxQuant tables, or GEO SOFT retrieval).
+It is used for input validation and routing of format-specific preprocessing steps.
+It does not configure which statistical methods are run.

+Method selection is configured through analysis profiles (for example `-profile rnaseq`, `-profile rnaseq_limma`, `-profile rnaseq_dream`) or explicit method parameters.
+Because of this separation, an RNA-seq profile and `study_type: rnaseq` are related defaults but conceptually different settings.

+For matrix-style tabular data that is not RNA-seq, you can use `study_type: generic_matrix` (equivalent to `study_type: rnaseq` in pipeline behaviour).
+The `rnaseq` name is retained for backwards compatibility.

 ### 1. Single-Run Mode (Config Profiles) — recommended for production

 For standard production use, select an **analysis profile** that bundles the correct study type, differential method, and output settings.
 CLI flags override profile parameters, following standard Nextflow precedence: